brianhks/nexus-puppet-forge-plugin/README.md

 Just replace /puppet on the end with the name of your repository.
 When you call librarian-puppet make sure to pass --no-use-v1-api so it won't try to use version 1 of the api which is not supported by this plugin.

+Updates were made to the librarian-puppet code that breaks this plugin.
+Have a look at the wiki for updated information: https://github.com/brianhks/nexus-puppet-forge-plugin/wiki